Stress and Burnout

 • Loss of motivation—feeling detached, cynical, or like you’re just “going through the motions”

-• Withdrawal or avoidance behaviors—procrastination, isolating, or fantasizing about quitting everything
+• Withdrawal or avoidance—procrastination, isolating, or fantasizing about quitting everything

 These are not character flaws.
 They’re your nervous system signaling it’s time for change.